apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `maskErrorDetails`: boolean

    Set to true to remove error details from the traces sent to Apollo's servers.
 Defaults to false.

+*  `schemaTag`: String

+   A human readable name to tag this variant of a schema (i.e. staging, EU)

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**